uk-gov-mirror/ministryofjustice.fb-user-filestore/README.md

 make spec
 ```

+## Deployment

+Continuous Integration (CI) is enabled on this project via CircleCI.

+On merge to master tests are executed and if green deployed to the test environment.
+This build can then be promoted to production

 ## Making API calls

 To craft calls to the API the below script can be used from the rails console.